archway-network/archway-docs/docs/participate/contribute.md

 #### Developer docs:

 _Developer docs_ refers to documentation for smart contract and dapp developers.
-It's content to help users build and scale dapps on Archway network and contains information that is pertinent to:
+Its content helps users build and scale dapps on Archway network and contains information that is pertinent to:
 - Smart Contract development
 - Web and UI frontends that connect to Archway network
 - The [Archway developer CLI](https://www.npmjs.com/package/@archwayhq/cli)